Knowing What to Ask

 Evaluating a prospective web design company starts with evaluating your needs and expectations.

 - Do you need services beyond web design and support?
 What are those services?
-Is your budget reasonable/sufficient for all services desired?
+What is your budget for the services desired?

-- Do you want to update website content internally (you or your staff)?
+- Do you want to manage website content internally (you or your staff)?
 If so, what is the knowledge/skill level of the persons who will perform those duties?

 - What is your expected response time from your web developer?
 What is the expected completion time when a support request is submitted?

-- Do you want a fully custom designed site, or is an existing ‘theme’ acceptable with some ‘tweaking’?
+- Do you want a fully custom designed site, or is a pre-designed template OK?

 - Are you comfortable writing the content for your website?
 Do you feel comfortable with someone who does not understand your business writing the content?
 Can they?

 - What are your expectations for organic (non-paid) search engine rankings?
-Are those expectations realistic?
-What are they based on?
+What are those expectations based on?

-- Would you rather have a comprehensive support arrangement at a reasonable monthly cost, or pay a small hosting charge and higher rates for support and service as needed?
+- Would you rather have comprehensive hosting and support at a reasonable monthly cost, or pay a smaller hosting charge and higher rates for support and service as needed?